CAFAudit/audit-service/docs/pages/en-us/Features.md

 ## High-Availability
 The service is highly available as Elasticsearch replicates and distributes data across it's scalable, durable cluster.

-## Audit Web Service
+## REST API
-Audit Web Service for logging application audit events through its API which sends them through to Elasticsearch.
+RESTful API which allows audit event messages to be indexed within Elasticsearch.
 <br/>
 <br/>